-Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in careertechnical settings must complete general education and professional education courses which are listed in the Jetter School of Professional Studies section of this catalog.
+Note: Candidates who wish to teach in adolescent to young adult education, in multi-age education, or in career-technical settings must complete general education and professional education courses which are listed in the Jetter School of Professional Studies section of this catalog.

+rate all of the following.

 ENG-1083G College Writing 3

-2140 10000 OR
+OR

-ENG-1084G College Writing with Laboratory 4
+ENG-1084G College Writing with 4

+Laboratory

 COM-1023G Public Speaking 3

 EDU-3023 Adolescent Literature 3

-ENG-2033 Introduction to Literary 3
+ENG-2033 The Craft of Writing 3

-ENO 00700 Studies

 ENG-2073G British Literature I 3

 ENG-2083G British Literature II 3

-ENG-2153G Classical Literature and Mythology 3
+ENG-2153G Classical Literature and 3

+Mythology

-ENG-2163G American Literature: Beginnings to 1945 3
+ENG-2163G American Literature: 3

+Beginnings to 1945

 ENG-3033 Shakespeare 3

 ENG-3173 Poetics and Literary Theory 3

-ENG-4063 English Grammars 3
+ENG-3193 Grammar in the Context of 3

+Writing

 ENG-4093 English Capstone 1